-- Develop, endorse, and recommend adoption of a Comprehensive Shark CMM that includes efforts to: - Mandate bycatch best practices consistent with those found in the Compendium of Best Practice of Conservation and Management Measures (CMMs) for the of Species Bycatch in Tuna RFMOs; - o Implement the recommendations for bycatch that were endorsed at Kobe III and adopt an annually updated report card system against these recommendations for all of the WCPFC fisheries; - Require, through data collected from observer programs and other means, estimation of the number of captures and releases of all sharks and rays, including the status upon release (dead or alive), and reporting of this information to the WCPFC; - o Require, through observers programs, recording what gear is used in longline activities including the use of wire traces and any multimonofilament traces in order to avoid bite-off by sharks. - o Introduce a scheme to document the capture and trade of sharks whereby it allows for traceability through to the final market state; and - o Ensure the implementation requirements for CITES listed sharks are fully understood and planned for in preparation for CITES Parties and Non-Parties trading with CITES Parties needing to make Non-detriment (Sustainability) and legal findings in order to issue export permits for trade in these species by September 2014.
-Where WCPFC members make non-detriment findings for shark species they should share with the WCPFC details of the basis of those findings. - Encourage the development of reference points and management for non-target species, including all shark species, as envisaged under Articles 5 and 10 of the WCPF Convention. - Encourage CCM's to report all shark catches from domestic fleets operating in territorial and archipelagic waters.
+Develop, endorse, and recommend adoption of a Comprehensive Shark CMM that includes efforts to:

+- Mandate bycatch best practices consistent with those found in the Compendium of Best Practice of Conservation and Management Measures (CMMs) for the of Species Bycatch in Tuna RFMOs; - Implement the recommendations for bycatch that were endorsed at Kobe III and adopt an annually updated report card system against these recommendations for all of the WCPFC fisheries; - Require, through data collected from observer programs and other means, estimation of the number of captures and releases of all sharks and rays, including the status upon release (dead or alive), and reporting of this information to the WCPFC; - Require, through observer programs, recording what gear is used in longline activities including the use of wire traces and any multimonofilament traces in order to avoid bite-off by sharks; - Introduce a scheme to document the capture and trade of sharks whereby it allows for traceability through to the final market state; and - o Ensure the implementation requirements for CITES listed sharks are undertaken by CITES Parties and Non-Parties trading with CITES Parties where they are required to make non-detriment and legal findings in order to issue export permits for trade in these species.
+Where WCPFC members make non-detriment findings for shark species they should share with the WCPFC details of those findings so that the WCPFC Secretariat can provide information to the CITES Standing Committee working group on sharks before January 2016. - Develop, endorse, and recommend safe handling and release practices for manta rays (genus Mobula and Manta) aboard purse seiners; - Encourage the development of reference points and management for non-target species, including all shark and ray species, as envisaged under Articles 5 and 10 of the WCPF Convention; - Encourage CCM's to report all shark and ray catches from domestic fleets operating in territorial and archipelagic waters; and - Endorse recommendations made in EB-WP-03, EB-IP-05, EB-WP-06, and EB-WP-08 submitted for SC11, including; - Introducing safe handling practices for whale sharks (Rhincodon typus) caught within WCPFC purse seine fisheries; and - o Revise and amend the shark reporting processes to WCPFC to streamline shark-related data and to close data gaps.